wintercms/docs/console-commands.md

 <a name="theme-use-command"></a>
 ### Enable theme

 `theme:use` - switch the active theme.
-The following example will switch to the theme in `/themes/rainlab-vanilla`
+The following example will switch to the theme in `/themes/winter-vanilla`

-    php artisan theme:use rainlab-vanilla
+    php artisan theme:use winter-vanilla

 <a name="theme-remove-command"></a>
 ### Remove theme

 `theme:remove` - delete a theme.
-The following example will delete the directory `/themes/rainlab-vanilla`
+The following example will delete the directory `/themes/winter-vanilla`

-    php artisan theme:remove rainlab-vanilla
+    php artisan theme:remove winter-vanilla

 <a name="theme-sync-command"></a>
 ### Sync theme